-Off-Season Assignments

-Although the vast majority of Reserve commander assignments are handled through the panel process described in this guide, circumstances may arise that require off-season assignment decisions that were not considered by the panel.
-PSC-RPM will normally announce off-season assignments for unit Commanding Officer, Executive Officer, Senior Reserve Officer (SRO) and other critical reserve positions at major commands.
+Off-Season Assignments Although the vast majority of Reserve commander assignments are handled through the panel process described in this guide, circumstances may arise that require off-season assignment decisions that were not considered by the panel.
+PSC-RPM will normally announce off-season assignments via an ALCGRSV message.

-When we become aware of an upcoming off-season vacancy, we advertise the billet in an ALCGRSV message.

 The names of officers who respond to the solicitation, along with others who may be most competitive based on their seniority, skills, and experience, are considered.
-We also take into consideration current command endorsements, and the best course of action that will minimize a chain reaction of assignments.

-Off-Season Retirements

-Per chapter 8 of the Reserve Policy Manual, COMDTINST M1001.28 (series), officers may submit a request for retirement up to one year in advance; however, the request must be received by PSC-RPM at least 100 days prior to the requested retirement date.
-Retirement dates of June through October are within the reasonable parameters to afford commands a minimum gap.
-Earlier requests typically will result in an extended gap.
-Later requests normally will result in double encumbering the billet.
+We also take into consideration current command endorsements and the best course of action that will minimize a chain reaction of assignments.
+Off-Season Retirements We strongly recommend you plan your retirement to coincide with the regular assignment season so we have the best opportunity to approve your desired date and to backfill your billet.
+Per chapter 8 of the Reserve Policy Manual, COMDTINST M1001.28 (series), officers may submit a request for retirement up to one year in advance.
+These requests must be received by PSC-RPM at least 100 days prior to the requested retirement date.
+We request a minimum of six months and no more than twelve months in advance of the desired transfer to RET-1 or RET-2.
+Retirement dates of June through October minimize the impact of a gapped billet.
+Earlier requests typically result in an extended gap and later requests normally result in double encumbering of the billet.

-Off-season Reserve commander retirements can cause churn and impact unit and Service readiness.
 All Reserve commanders desiring to retire are strongly encouraged to submit retirement requests prior to the convening of the Reserve O-5 Assignment Panel or within the Reserve RILO period following the panel results.

-Requests received with voluntary retirement dates of June through October will normally be approved if made within the above parameters.
-However, Service need or circumstances at a unit may not permit approval of the requested date.
-One important consideration is our ability to backfill the retiring officer's billet.
+Requests with voluntary retirement dates of June through October are normally approved if made within the above parameters.
+However, Service need or special unit circumstances may not permit approval of the requested date.
+One important consideration is our ability to backfill the retiring senior enlisted billet.
 There are usually no easy backfill options when a vacancy occurs outside the annual assignment process.
-For that reason, command endorsements on retirement requests must address backfill requirements.
+Therefore, command endorsements must address backfill requirements.
 Requests for retirement made outside of the assignment process will likely be disapproved if the command is not willing to absorb a gap.

-We strongly recommend you plan your retirement to coincide with the assignment season so we have the best opportunity to approve your desired date and backfill your billet.

-Conclusion

-We hope you find this information useful in understanding the Reserve O-5 assignment process.
-We recognize how important the outcome of assignment decisions is to each individual and to the Service.
+Conclusion We hope you find this information useful in understanding the Reserve officer assignment process.
+We recognize how important the outcomes of assignment decisions are to each individual and to the Service as a whole.
 We also hope our messages, PSC-RPM website, and correspondence will keep you well informed as we seek to meet Service need by balancing the needs of the unit and your individual desires.